Ink Business Premier® Credit Card review: A perfect fit for big spenders?

 That said, unless you have very low monthly expenses (around $800 or less — too little to offset the Ink Business Premier card’s annual fee), you’ll likely find the Ink Business Premier more rewarding.
 For example, if you spend $48,000 per year on general purchases with the Ink Business Unlimited, you’ll earn $720 in cash back, versus $960 with the Ink Business Premier.
 Even if you subtract the Business Premier card’s $195 annual fee, you end up ahead with $765 in cash back.

-However, it’s worth noting that you can pool the Ink Business Unlimited card’s rewards with another Chase Sapphire card and get more value for your points when you redeem for travel with Chase.
+However, it’s worth noting that you can pool the Ink Business Unlimited card’s rewards with another Chase Sapphire card and get more value for your points when you redeem for travel through Chase Travel.
 If you’d prefer travel rewards over cash back, pairing the Business Unlimited with the Ink Business Preferred is a more rewarding and cost-effective choice.

 The Ink Business Premier Credit Card vs. The Capital One Spark Cash Plus